-Federal Information Security Requirements / CUI
+Federal Information Security Requirements and Controlled Unclassified Information

 If researchers receive federal funding that is subject to information security requirements, that information will need to be safeguarded through a set of defined standards.
 These standards include access control, physical security standards, and IT system security.